yellow flower in tilt shift lens

 Just like a mended bowl, your cracks are where the gold lies.
 Those are the parts of you that you must bring to the work to make it excellent.
 Your character is not perfect, and neither should you be.

-Those imperfects are what the audience will connect to and what will make your performance alive, human and complex.
+Those imperfections are what the audience will connect to and what will make your performance alive, human and complex.
+This is the essence of creative individuality in acting.

 How To Bring Yourself To The Work

 Learning to be yourself and accept your imperfections is, I think, a lifelong process.
-The more you can learn to practice this your day-to-day life, the easier it will get.
+The more you can learn to practice individuality in your day-to-day life, the easier it will get.
 Soon enough, you will get sick and tired of having to pretend to be someone you’re not.

 You should definitely go and check out my post on How To Form A Personal Connection To Your Character.